 Requests for information can be made online, by pdf application form, in writing, by telephone or in person.
 Please refer to the 'Access to information request' page for more details.
 You must clearly state what information you are requesting and supply your name and address.
 You do not need to say why you want the information, although it might help us to find the information you require if you do.

 The Information Commissioner's Office (ICO) is an independent body that enforces the Freedom of Information Act , the Data Protection Act and the Environmental Information Regulations, and has produced some guidance, the 'FOI charter', on what to consider before making your request.

 All public authorities covered by the Freedom of Information Act must adopt a publication scheme approved by the ICO.
-The scheme lists the classes of information that Shropshire Council routinely makes available.
+The scheme lists the classes of information that we routinely make available.